GigaHierz/carbon-retirement-on-celo/README.md

   return (
     <div>
       <div className="h1">
-        There you go... a canvas for your next Celo project!
+        There we go... a canvas for your next Celo project!
       </div>
     </div>
   );